GideonBabu/Data-Structures-and-Algorithms-in-JavaScript/README.md

 - Get Decimal value from Binary Linked List
 - No. of ways to climb stairs with 2 steps
 - Find the fibonacci sequence
+- Best time to buy and sell stock